News and Resources

 Reinsurance: Insurance for insurers – for example, to make sure they can pay many claims in a natural disaster, or to cover situations where they experience claims from policyholders that are higher than a certain value.
 ARPC operates a reinsurance pool for declared terrorist incidents and a separate pool for declared cyclone events.

-Contacts and further information: This fact sheet is designed to provide media representatives with relevant information on the cyclone pool.
+Contacts and further information: This fact sheet is designed to provide media representatives with relevant information on the terrorism pool.
 For further information, please contact [email protected] or Alexander Drake, Head of Public Affairs on + 61 2 8223 6777

 Login